Keeping Your Relationship Strong When You’re in a Stepfamily

 Published by: LifeWorks,

-It can be difficult to find the time and energy to focus on your relationship with all the other responsibilities in your life.
+It can be difficult to find the time and energy to focus on your relationship with all of the other responsibilities in your life.
 But making your partnership a priority will help you feel loved and supported and will give you the energy and strength to deal with the unique challenges of stepfamily life.

 Adjusting your expectations

 Be willing to make compromises and adjustments.
 Make a commitment to solving your problems together.